SteveBenz/ProgressiveColonizationSystem/README.md

         Resupply:  Fertilizer, Shinies, LF&OX out of "Base" / Snacks in
 7. Play Nice With Others
    1.  (cut - sticking with the game one) Integrate with Toolbar?
-   2. Integrate with ModuleManager
+   2.  (complete) Integrate with ModuleManager
-   3. Integrate with Community Resource Kit?
+   3.  (complete) Integrate with Community Resource Kit?
    4. Integrate with Community Categories?
    5. Integrate with Kerbal Alarm Clock?
-   6. Integrate with the other base parts mod whose name I forget?
+   6.  (complete) Integrate with the other base parts mod whose name I forget?
-   7. Either reskin the stolen parts or depend on their sources and re-configure them
+   7.  (completish) Either reskin the stolen parts or depend on their sources and re-configure them
    8. Write PDF help

 Known issues: